-When seeking therapy or counseling services it is important to find a counselor or therapist who will best suit your needs, goals, and expectations.
+When seeking therapy or counseling and mental health services from mental health professionals, it is important to find a counselor or therapist who will best suit your needs, goals, and expectations.
 There are different types of counselors who have different training and backgrounds.
 Each type of mental health professional has different training requirements and specializations.
 One popular kind of therapist is a mental health counselor, a licensed clinical professional who uses therapeutic approaches like cognitive and behavioral therapies to help people who are dealing with mental illness or emotional health issues.

 Who Can Mental Health Counselors Work With?